-- Capital projects, operating assistance, mobility management, and administration related projects are eligible. - 20% of program funds must be used on capital projects that are public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable. - 50% may be used for operating assistance expenses and New Freedom-type projects: - Public transportation projects that exceed the requirements of the ADA. - Public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on complementary paratransit. - o Alternatives to public transportation that assist seniors and individuals with disabilities. - Statewide Funding Formula - o 60% to designated recipients in urbanized areas with populations over 200,000. - o 20% to states for small, urbanized areas (under 200,000 population).
+• Capital projects, operating assistance, mobility management, and administration-related projects are eligible.

-- 20% to states for rural areas. - Up to 10% of funding is allowed for program administration costs by Caltrans due to state law.
+- 20% of program funds must be used on capital projects that are public transportation projects planned, designed, and carried out to meet the special needs of seniors and individuals with disabilities when public transportation is insufficient, inappropriate, or unavailable. - 50% may be used for operating assistance expenses and New Freedom-type projects: - Public transportation projects that exceed the requirements of the ADA. - Public transportation projects that improve access to fixed-route service and decrease reliance by individuals with disabilities on complementary paratransit. - o Alternatives to public transportation that assist seniors and individuals with disabilities. - Statewide Funding Formula - o 60% to designated recipients in urbanized areas with populations over 200,000. - o 20% to states for small, urbanized areas (under 200,000 population). - o 20% to states for rural areas. - Up to 10% of funding is allowed for program administration costs by Caltrans due to state law. - Funds are apportioned for urban and rural areas based on the number of seniors and individuals with disabilities. - Federal share for capital projects, including the acquisition of public transportation services is 80%. - Federal share for operating assistance is 50%.